What is Academic Misconduct?

 Academic Misconduct guidance(Opens in a new tab)

 Generally the department will contact you via email explaining their concern and allegation.
 Remember, this is just an allegation not a final decision!
 You will have the opportunity to respond either via an email or a face-to-face meeting.
-If after you response, the department still believes that an Academic Misconduct offence has occurred, they will email you with a decision and proposed penalty.
+If, after your response, the department still believes that an Academic Misconduct offence has occurred, they will email you with a decision and proposed penalty.
 You can either accept this penalty or appeal it via an Academic Misconduct Panel.

 Possible outcomes could include a formal warning, re-mark the work with the plagiarised material removed, a zero mark for the paper or for the year among others.